abhishekdhar30/Internship_Assg02/README.md

 <h1>Steps required to run the code:</h1>

+-Make sure you have npm  and nodejs installed in your computer

--First clone the project in your computer by  <strong>git clone https://github.com/abhishekdhar30/Internship_assg02</strong> command on terminal.
+-Clone the project in your computer by  <strong>git clone https://github.com/abhishekdhar30/Internship_assg02</strong> command on terminal.

 -Open the terminal having path set to the directory in which project is present